luetkemj/snail4/NOTES.md

 # Bugs

-- [ ] Inventory does not carry through to next level - different player instance per floor! oops!
-Duh.
-I'm reinitializing the entire game state.
-So a brand new player entity.
-There is literally a different player per floor...
 - [ ] items on floor have Wear and Wield actions but you cant actually do them until you pick them up
 - [ ] items in container UI are not sorted